facelessuser/coloraide/docs/src/markdown/distance.md

 ## Configuring Delta E Defaults

 A number of distancing algorithms have configurable features that can be set on demand.
-If you'd like to have these options set by default, you create a custom class and register the the plugins with the defaults of your choice.
+If you'd like to have these options set by default, you create a custom class and register the plugins with the defaults of your choice.

 In this example, we will configure ∆E^\*^~00~ to use CIE Lab D50 instead of D65 by default.